Mark Harrington (HIV/AIDS activist): Early life

-AIDS Activism
+AIDS activism

-Early Activism and ACT UP
+Early activism and ACT UP

 Harrington first became involved in HIV/AIDS activism after a close friend was diagnosed with HIV in 1988.
 His interests in social change and power dynamics, which he explored during his time at Harvard, led to him joining the AIDS activism group ACT UP.
+In 1990, Harrington found out that he was HIV-positive himself.

-As a member of ACT UP Harrington worked on the Treatment and Data Committee with Iris Long, Jim Eigo, and others.
-The committee was successful in expediting the process of accessing certain experimental AIDS drugs and others still in the process of being approved by the FDA.
-Much of Harrington's own work and ideas also centered around better communication with AIDS research groups.
-Harrington's efforts proved fruitful as he and others on his committee would dine with the director of the NIAID, Anthony Fauci, to work together to discuss future plans for research.
-Harrington and his counterparts who worked directly with scientists and researchers were well versed in academia and science so as to keep up with these professionals they dealt with on a daily basis.
+As a member of ACT UP, he worked on the Treatment and Data Committee with Iris Long, Jim Eigo, and others.
+The committee was successful in expediting the approval of certain experimental AIDS drugs by the Food and Drug Administration (FDA).
+Much of Harrington's work centered on improving ACT UP's relations with public health agencies and AIDS research organizations.
+His efforts proved fruitful as he and others on his committee established a close relationship with the director of the NIAID, Anthony Fauci.
+Harrington and his counterparts who worked directly with scientists and researchers were well versed in academia and science so as to keep up with the health professionals they engaged with on a daily basis.
 In the late eighties, Fauci even proposed hiring Harrington, as he was "dazzled by his brilliance".
 As the relationships between certain members of ACT UP and officials within the government grew, there began to be infighting with other members of ACT UP.

-In Let The Record Show: A Political History of ACT UP New York, 1987-1993, Sarah Schulman writes, "Scanning the interviews I conducted with a wide range and demographic of ACT UPers, the two names that emerge most often in reference to internal leadership are clearly Maxine Wolfe and Mark Harrington...these two were repeatedly named as profound influences."
+In Let the Record Show: A Political History of ACT UP New York, 1987-1993, Sarah Schulman writes, "Scanning the interviews I conducted with a wide range and demographic of ACT UPers, the two names that emerge most often in reference to internal leadership are clearly Maxine Wolfe and Mark Harrington...
+These two were repeatedly named as profound influences."
 Schulman also writes, "These are the two people most often blamed with ACT UP's downfall and self-defeat, and the two most frequently named at the center of ACT UP's victories and strengths."

-Founding TAG
+Treatment Action Group

 Issues within ACT UP such as a divided organization, a lack of funding, and tension on how to best allocate time and resources ultimately led to a split in the organization.
 In response, Harrington along with 20 other members of ACT UP left the organization in 1992 to form their own group known as the Treatment Action Group, or TAG.
 To Harrington, the split did not represent a failure on ACT UP's part.
 Instead, it was a necessary and foreseeable event as the organization was not destined to last.